sirriah/fm-tip-calculator/README.md

 ### Useful resources

-- [Create React App](https://github.com/facebook/create-react-app) - s a comfortable environment for learning React, and is the best way to start building a new single-page application in React.
+- [Create React App](https://github.com/facebook/create-react-app) - a comfortable environment for learning React, and it is the best way to start building a new single-page application in React.
 - [Udemy course ReactJS](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) by Max Schwarzmüller